 Estimated Resupply Dates

 - Arbor Pharmaceuticals has imported Nitronal 1 mg/mL 25 mL ampules and 50 mL vials available.
 Orders for this product must be placed with your wholesaler and product will be supplied by Cardinal SPD, ASD Specialty, or McKesson Specialty.5

-- Hospira has all nitroglycerin injection products on back order and the company estimates a release date in late 4th quarter 2014.2
+- Hospira has all nitroglycerin injection products on back order and the company cannot estimate a release date.2

 Implications for Patient Care